shreeramshegde/Project_Ithaca/docs/AI_Frontend_Handoff_Blueprint.md

 ### 🔴 Phase A: The Pre-Round (All Islands)
 When a team lands on an island, they must FIRST solve `array[0]` (The Pre-Round GK MCQ).
 - Use `POST /api/game/submit-pre-round`.
-- **Success:** They earn a specific reward item (e.g., Cyclops Eye) added to their inventory.
+- **Success:** They earn a specific reward item (e.g., `CYCLOPS_EYE`) added to their inventory.
 - **Failure:** They receive a time penalty.
-On Island 3, there is a "hidden wrong answer" trap that gives a massive +2 year penalty if triggered.
+On Island 3, there is a "hidden wrong answer" trap that gives a massive +2.00 year penalty if triggered.
 - *Once the Pre-Round is answered (right or wrong), unlock Phase B.*

 ### 🔵 Phase B: Island 1 - The "Candy Crush" Map